Creating Plot Twists

 await this.tools.plot.createActivity({

-type: ActivityType.Task,
+type: ActivityType.Action,

 title: `URGENT: ${response.output.summary}`,

-note: `Actions:\n${response.output.suggestedActions.join("\n")}`
+note: `Actions:\n${response.output.suggestedActions.join("\n")}`,

 });